 Dog Paw Cleaning Tablets

-Simply take one ball or tablet, let it dissolve in warm water, immerse your dog’s paws into the cleaning solution and let them soak for 5 minutes.
+It’s advertised as being simple.
+Take one ball or tablet, let it dissolve in warm water, immerse your dog’s paws into the cleaning solution, and let them soak for 5 minutes.

 Still, see your veterinarian if you are concerned about a yeast infection on your dog’s paws.